JBDAC/TelegramDeDup/README.md

     pip install python-telegram-bot aiohttp requests
     ```

-2. **Telegram Bot Token**: Create a Telegram Bot - message BotFather on Telegram (@BotFather) to create a bot.
-Use the /newbot command and follow the instructions.
-Note down the token you receive; it's needed to connect your bot to the Telegram API.Replace
+2. **Telegram Bot Token**: Create a Telegram Bot.
+You can search for BotFather on Telegram (@BotFather) to create a bot.
+Send the /newbot command as a message and follow the instructions.
+Note down the token you receive; it's needed to connect your bot to the Telegram API.

 3. **Set Privacy Settings**: Use the `/setprivacy` command with BotFather to disable privacy mode, allowing the bot to access all messages.